-The trajectory of a point charge through an electromagnetic field can be determined using this equation along with Newton’s first law ().
+The trajectory of a point charge through an electromagnetic field can be determined using this equation along with Newton’s second law ().

 Typically, for trajectory calculations, particles like electrons and ions are treated as point charges, although in practice particles could have rotational, vibrational, or internal energies, and dipoles in the particles could even experience different fields (e.g. like Wikipedia:Dielectrophoresis).

 By default, particle motion in SIMION is governed by the Lorentz force law.
 However, you can use SIMION’s scripting language to modify or replace this equation with whatever you want.
 This includes adding the force of gravity, applying a viscous drag force according to the Mobility Equation, adding diffusion or ion-gas collision model effects, etc.